Violencia: Professional wrestling career

 Columba trained for his professional wrestling career with trainers Dragón, Tarzán Moreno, Jorge de la Cruz and Rafael Salamanca prior to making his in-ring debut.

 Águila Real (1986-1991)

-He made his debut on December 16, 1986, as the enmascarado ("masked") character Águila Real ("Royal Eagle") working primarily in and around his native Tamaulipas early in his career.
+He made his debut on December 16, 1986, as the masked character Águila Real ("Royal Eagle") working primarily in and around his native Tamaulipas early in his career.

 Rey Águila (1991)

-In 1991 he started working for Consejo Mundial de Lucha Libre (CMLL) where he modified his name to Rey Águila ("King Eagle").
+In 1991 he started working for promotion Consejo Mundial de Lucha Libre (CMLL) where he modified his name to Rey Águila ("King Eagle").
 On September 1, 1991, he won his first ever Lucha de Apuesta, or bet match, forcing his opponent Charger to unmask.
 The Apuesta victory marked his first significant success with CMLL.

 Lynx (1992-1997)

 After working as Rey Águila for a few months CMLL decided to change his ring character to Lynx instead, giving him a "big cat" character instead, complete with a mask adored with ears and the markings of whiskers.
 On July 28, 1996, Lynx defeated Ángel de Plata to unmask him.